carloop/app-code-reader/README.md

 ## License

-Copyright 2016 Julien Vanier
+Copyright 2016 1000 Tools, Inc.

 Distributed under the MIT license.
-See LICENSE.txt for more details.
+See [LICENSE](/license) for details.